millerms/RecoveryDharmaBVT/_pages/resources.md

   <h1 style="margin: 0;">RD Resources</h1>
 </div>

-This page is a collection of resources to support your Recovery Dharma practice and meditation journey.
-Here you'll find links to the Recovery Dharma book, guided meditations, online resources, and other helpful meditation groups in the area.
+This page offers a curated collection of resources to support your Recovery Dharma practice, meditation journey, and connection to the wider community.
+You’ll find links to in-person and online RD meetings, the Recovery Dharma book, guided meditations, official RD online platforms, and other local meditation groups in the Burlington, VT area across a variety of Buddhist and mindfulness traditions.

 ## RD Meetings
 - **[Recovery Dharma Vermont Meetings](https://recoverydharma.org/meetings/?search=Vermont)**: Find in-person RD meetings across Vermont.